 What is Inkscape?

-One of the most robust and useful Illustrator alternatives the open-source movement has created is Inkscape.
-Compared to other open-source vector drawing program that I’ve played with, there is no comparison.
+Inkscape is one of the most robust and useful Adobe Illustrator alternatives the open-source movement has ever created.
+Compared to other open-source vector drawing programs that I’ve played with, there is no comparison.
 Inkscape can be used in all major computer operating systems (Linux, Mac, and Windows), and can import and export to many major file formats.
-(SVG, AI, EPS, PDF, JPEG, GIF, PNG, etc.) Given the fact that as a once-budding graphic designer, I was raised on Adobe products, it took me quite a while to figure out and to get used to Inkscape.
-(And it was by no means easy.)
+(SVG, AI, EPS, PDF, JPEG, GIF, PNG, etc.)

 My Experiences with Inkscape

-To be honest, after taking the time to learn how to use Inkscape, I’ve found it be a potentially useful tool in my CG arsenal.
-Here’s one of my first real works created in Inkscape, you may had seen this already:
+After taking the time to learn how to use Inkscape, I’ve found it to be a potentially useful tool in my CG arsenal.
+Here’s one of my first real works created in Inkscape, you may have seen this already:

 In all honesty, only the line art was done in Inkscape.
 The coloring and effects were done in PhotoShop.
+(I’m sure that the color could have been done in Inkscape.)
 During the creation of this piece, I was learning on the fly.
 At some points, things just dragged along just because I didn’t know how to achieve certain techniques that I could easily pull off in Illustrator within Inkscape.

-Before the State of the Site header, I thought Inkscape had just been riddled with bugs for the entire time I’ve had it on my iMac.
-The first hurdle was the fact that Inkscape on the Mac runs under the X11 environment.
+When I first started playing with Inkscape, I was only able to run it under Apple’s X11 environment.
 X11 is Apple’s spin on XFree86 Project’s X Windows System, which is the foundation for Linux’s GUI interface.
 X11 follows the same keystroke conventions as Windows.
 On top of that, Inkscape’s interface was nothing like Adobe Illustrator’s.
 The way Inkscape approached vector drawing was very different then what I was used to.
-It’s not as intuitive as Illustrator in my opinion.

 To get an understanding of Inkscape, we need to get to know Inkscape’s interface.
 Let’s take a look:

-Menu Bar: If your a Windows or Linux user, this’ll be quite familar.
-If your a Mac lover, this will be your Menu Bar.
-This will be where the majority of your options are.
+Menu Bar: If you’re a Windows or Linux user, this will be quite familiar.
+If you’re a Mac lover, the Menu Bar will be located in its natural location as opposed to at the top of the window.
+The Menu Bar will be where the majority of your options are located.

 Main Tools: This is the bar where your basic tools are located.
 (Selector, Node Tool, Zoom Tool, etc.)

-Tool Setting: Where you’ll adjust the settings for your main tools.
+Tool Settings: Where you’ll adjust the settings for your main tools.

 Rulers: Most CG artists are familiar with rulers.
 A click-drag from either ruler will let you create a guide.